Child Proofing an iPhone or Ipad

-5 Steps to Hardening Your Child's iOS Devices
+5 Steps to Child-Proof an iOS Device

 Step 1: Kids Should Not Be Administrators